danehans/ccptio-installer/README.md

 ## Introduction

 [Istio](https://istio.io/) is an open platform to connect, manage, and secure microservices.
-This guide provides instructions for installing and uninstalling Istio 0.8.0 on Cisco Container Platform (CCP) 1.0.1.
+This guide provides instructions for installing and uninstalling Istio 1.0.0 or a [daily build](https://gcsweb.istio.io/gcs/istio-prerelease/daily-build) on Cisco Container Platform (CCP) 1.0.1.
 Reference the [official documentation](https://istio.io/docs/) to learn more about Istio.

 ## Prerequisites